mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-golang.md

 }
 ```

-The same default **@metadata headers** setting is also used for all added bucket's objects.
+The same default **@metadata headers** setting is also used for all added bucket objects.

 :::
 <!-- markdownlint-enable DOCSMD004 -->